 And while air-sealing isn't a glamorous or sexy job - no one is going to drive by the house you just completed and say, "Wow, they did a beautiful job air-sealing that envelope" - it has an enormous bearing on both a home's energy efficiency and the comfort of its occupants.
-If you are trying to sell green building, energy reduction is about as...
+If you are trying to sell green building, energy reduction is about as green as it gets.

 Someone has to do it.
 Perhaps the single most important lesson I've learned in the past few years is that you can't count on crew members or subs to do their own air-sealing as the job moves along.
 There has to be someone on the job who oversees all of the trades to make sure the air-sealing gets done, and who is willing to give this role the focus and attention to detail it requires.